3fuyang/fwio.me/src/content/blog/ts-in-monorepo.md

 ### Built Packages

-Remember our requirement is to perform type checking with building packages?
-Actually building them is not that scary but perhaps the most reliable approach.
-You don't need any of the setup or configurations mentioned in the approaches above and don't have to worry about publishing any of the packages.
-All you need is to run a `pnpm build -r` or similar commands from your preferred package manager.
-As for the build time, while it could explode with the complexity growing, luckily, tools like Nx and Turporepo can help improve the process via smart caching mechanisms.
+Although our pre-assumption was type checking without building, pre-built projects is still a very practical solution since there's no additional overhead mentioned above except an extra build step is required before you can use these packages.
+To address this, monorepo tools like Nx/Turporepo can help improve the process via automatic building and caching the dependencies for you.

 ## Comparison Table